useparagon/rag-tutorials/README.md

    [demos](https://www.useparagon.com/book-demo)
 5) For the agentic actions tutorials (tutorial 3), you will also need to have Paragon endpoints that trigger your Slack and Salesforce
 "create" workflows
+   1) For tutorial 3.5 with ActionKit, you will need to have Paragon's ActionKit product
 6) Using your credentials from Pinecone, Okta FGA, OpenAI, and authentication service, fill out the `.env` file found in the `application` directory of each tutorial
 7) Last step: use a proxy like [ngrok](https://ngrok.com/) to provide a tunnel for your local application to be accessible